 Creating global names

 Important: you cannot open two workbooks with the same name in the same session, even if the files have different paths or different upper- and lower-case spelling.
 This is also true for resource workbooks (e.g. globals).
 When defining workbook resources, avoid cyclic dependencies between resources.
-For example, a scenario where WB1 is resource for WB2, WB2 is a resource for WB3, and WB3 is resource for WB1 isn’t allowed.
+For example, a scenario where WB1 is a resource for WB2, WB2 is a resource for WB3, and WB3 is a resource for WB1 isn’t allowed.

 You can call Region in any cell of Test1 with:

 Note: if there are special characters in the file or sheet name, set the entry before the exclamation mark in single quotes, e.g.: =‘[globals-new]Sheet1‘!Region